Talking to children about erections | Helpful tips & advice

 This is also a good time to start talking about wet dreams, ejaculation and sexual feelings.

-If you’re unsure of how to start talking with your son about these things, then my puberty book for parents.
+If you’re unsure how to start talking with your son about these things, then my puberty book for parents will help you.

 How to manage an erection

 Some children will find their erection annoying and/or embarrassing.
-So here’s some suggestions on what they can do if it is the wrong time or place for an erection.
+So here are some suggestions on what they can do if it is the wrong time or place for an erection.

 Care of the penis & foreskin